kpot/kenlp/README.md

     Enter a word: abroktose
-    'abroktose' is an unknown word which has to be mimicked similar words: ['olefin', 'analyte', 'epsilon', 'reactant', 'granule', 'aerosol', 'alkene', 'anionic', 'chloroplast', 'erythrocyte']
+    'abroktose' is an unknown word which has to be mimicked similar words: ['phosphine', 'adenine', 'albumin', 'oxalate', 'osmium', 'IgG', 'capsaicin', 'casein', 'amide', 'azide']

-The word "dunamite" is a misspelled "dynamite", but MIMICK "understands" that this is probably some high-energy and explosive material.
-It was also able to guess that Kaa looks like an asian name, and "Karll" is something european.
-"abroktose" turns out to be something vaguely scientific, probably about chemistry or biology, which also makes sense.
+The word "trintiful" is fictional but MIMICK "understands" that this is probably some kind of adjective.
+It assumed that "unfrogable" is a negating adjective.
+It was also able to guess that Kaa looks like an asian name, and "Karll" is something european. "abroktose" turns out to be something vaguely scientific, probably about chemistry or biology, which also makes sense.

+The code already contains [pre-trained models for few languages](kenlp/pretrained/mimic) (see the example on how to use them).
 To train a MIMICK model for a new language you will need first to [download polyglot's embedding for that language](http://polyglot.readthedocs.io/en/latest/Download.html) and then run a command like this: